 Production Design Project Management Using Gantter

 Managing multiple design projects on-the-go can be a daunting task for any one.
 As someone who runs their own design business; planning a schedule to meet project deadlines and delegating tasks are crucial when it comes to the process of executing my client projects.
-I recently discussed the production design process with my Media Studies students at the University of Guelph-Humber and walked them through the various phases of managing a design project.
+I recently discussed the production design process with my students and walked them through the various phases of managing a design project.
 We used Gantter to create a visual timeline for our project while assigning resources and dependencies, delegating tasks, and setting costs and milestones for our project.
 Gantter is a cloud-based project management solution that integrates Google’s productivity features, which allows users to share and collaborate with their team members when working on various projects.
 In this tutorial, I will review how to setup a gantt chart project using the properties panel, assign resources, labour costs and durations, and delegate tasks with gantters predecessors/dependencies feature.

 Go to gantter.com and register for a free trial account and confirm your registered email.